-Many performers wonder how to project their voice better and when you’re on stage, you want to be heard.
-It is very important for performers to learn how to project their voice appropriately for any environment, making sure even the people in the back row can hear you.
+Many performers use exercises to learn how to project their voice when they sing on stage.
+It is very important for performers to learn how to project their voice without shouting appropriately for any environment, making sure even the people in the back row can hear you loud and clear.

 Vocal projection is about controlling the volume of your voice.
-You can learn how to project your voice better with vocal exercises that focus on breathing from your diaphragm, diction and resonance.
-Improving your diet and lessons can also be a huge help.
+You can learn how to project your voice better with vocal projection exercises that focus on breathing from your diaphragm, diction and resonance.
+Improving your diet and lessons will also help.

 #1 Exercise your vocal cords